mkhiari/github-training/README.md

 # github-training
-Hey this is for training on GITHUB!
+Hey! this is for training on GITHUB! samall changement (add a ponctuation:!)